 Savings bonds are not the best investment, even for college.
-The rate of return is set by the U.S. government and market conditions and it can take up to twenty years for the bonds to fully mature to double their original value.
+The rate of return is set by the U.S. government and market conditions, and it can take up to 20 years for the bonds to fully mature to double their original value.
 That is a fairly low rate of return.
 Some people do not realize that it will take so long for the bonds to earn out and then count on the money to be there much sooner.
 If you already have the bonds and will need them for college soon, it may be easiest to just cash them out as you need them.

 - The bonds are often not worth face value until 20 years after they are issued.
 By that time, it may be too late to use them for education-related expenses.